John Johnston (Indian agent)

 That same year, an Indian agency was established at Piqua, Ohio, and Johnston asked to be transferred to the new agency.
 He was at this agency during the War of 1812, and organized a Shawnee party under Captain Logan to rescue women and children during the Siege of Fort Wayne, where his brother, Stephen, was killed.
 He had much better relations with the local Shawnee and Wyandot than he had with the Indians at Fort Wayne, and served as Indian Agent until 1829.
 He helped negotiate the Treaty of Upper Sandusky in 1842, which removed the Wyandot from Ohio to the West.

 It was reported that he earned a $1200.00 salary per year as an agent, and he retained that position until let go by President Jackson - a total of thirty-one years.

 Johnston was a Whig, and in 1844 was one of Ohio's delegates to the Whig Party's national convention.
 After the convention, he travelled to campaign for Henry Clay.

 Besides his duties as an Indian agent, he also contributed to many other facets of Ohio.
 He was a canal commissioner with Ohio for eleven years, president of the historical and philosophical societies in Ohio, and founder of the first Sunday school in Miami County, Ohio.
 John Johnston was also founder of Kenyon College, served on the board of trustees of Miami University, and was a member of the board at West Point.
 He wrote Indian Tribes in Ohio before he died in 1861 in Washington, D.C.
-Today, his Piqua farm maintained by the Ohio Historical Society.
+Today, his Piqua farm is maintained by the Ohio Historical Society.

 John and Rachel Johnston were married for 38 years before his wife died on 24 July 1840, after eleven days of illness.
 The bereavement after the death of his wife in the family home, caused him to leave and move to Cincinnati with a daughter, and then later to Dayton, where he died in 1861 at the age of 86.